eruizc-dev/eruizc-dev/dotfiles/xdg_config_home/nvim/README.md

       can toggle.
  - Unified way to run programs
     - Golang runs with vim-go `:GoRun`
-    - Java doesn't run and the intellij command is super long to put into a makefile.
+    - Java doesn't run (with maven) and the intellij command is super long to put into a makefile.
 It also needs env variables that are not passed down.
  - Debbug
  - LSP save buffers on rename
     - Currently doing `:bufdo w`, which saves buffers I may not wanna save (like sql ones triggering dadbod.
  - Highlight spelling errors in markdown
  - Vertical alignment (`=`) to work in markdown
  - Better manage sessions, maybe vim-startify?
+Harpoon?
  - It's HIIIIDDDDEOUS when I open a file with ranger and it splits, can I have it fullscreen pls?
  - Try dadbod async branch